KRKNUK/KRKNUK/README.md

 ## About me

-I'm a techincal consultant for a Northwest, UK.
+I'm a techincal consultant working in the  Northwest of the UK.

 - 🔭 I’m currently working with Terraform for AWS & Azure, and MDM using Intune.